How to Clean Window Tracks and Sliding Door Tracks

 Step 8: Clean the rollers (under the slider)

 While the slider is out, look at the rollers on the bottom of the panel.
-Hair, dust, lint will be wrapped around them.
+Hair, dust, lint will be wrapped around the axles.
 Pick it off with tweezers or a flat screwdriver.
-If the rollers themselves are flat-spotted or won’t spin freely, look up the part — most aluminium slider rollers are a $15 part from a glazier supply and a 10-minute swap.
+If the rollers are flat-spotted or won’t spin freely, look up the part — most aluminium slider rollers are a $15 part from a glazier supply and a 10-minute swap.
+While you’re there, also check the rollers on the flyscreen if you’ve pulled it out — same principle, same easy swap.

 Step 9: Lubricate the track

-Light spray of silicone (NOT WD-40 — WD-40 is a solvent, not a lubricant, and it dries off attracting dust).
-Silicone spray gives you smooth slide without holding dust.
+Light spray of silicone — NOT WD-40.
+WD-40 is a solvent, not a lubricant — it dries off attracting dust and your track is worse in two weeks.
+Silicone spray gives smooth slide without holding dust.
 White lithium grease in a tube is the alternative — apply a pea-sized smear at each end of the track.
-Slide the panel back and forth a few times to spread it.
+Slide the panel back and forth a few times to spread it evenly through the channel.
+Wipe excess with a microfibre — grease that’s sitting on top of the track is just a dust magnet.

 Step 10: Refit and test